bitcoin/bitcoin/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- This issue tracker is only for technical issues related to vBitcoin Core.

-General vbitcoin questions and/or support requests are best directed to the vBitcoin StackExchange at https://www.veriblock.org
+General vbitcoin questions and/or support requests are best directed to the VeriBlock team at https://discord.gg/wJZEjry

-For reporting security issues, please read instructions at https://www.veriblock.org

 If the node is "stuck" during sync or giving "block checksum mismatch" errors, please ensure your hardware is stable by running memtest and observe CPU temperature with a load-test tool such as linpack before creating an issue! -->